Nations, Nationalities and Peoples of Ethiopia: Definition and usage

 (e) when the division of assets is effected on the basis of law enacted for that purpose.

 (5) A nation, nationality or people for the purpose of this constitution is a group of people who have or share a large measure of a common culture, or similar customs, mutual intelligibility of language, belief in a common or related identities, and who predominantly inhabit an identifiable, contiguous territory.

 National holiday

-The Nations, Nationalities and Peoples' Day is celebrated on 8 December coinciding the adoption of the 1994 Constitutional Assembly.
-Since 2006, the holiday is celebrated, adorned by festivals participating the country's eighty ethnic groups gathering in every cities and dancing with their music and traditional attire to demonstrate unity and diversity.
-High-ranking government officials also participate the event.
+The Nations, Nationalities and Peoples' Day is celebrated on 8 December coinciding with the adoption of the 1994 Constitutional Assembly.
+Since 2006, the holiday is celebrated, adorned by festivals participating the country's eighty ethnic groups gathering in every city and dancing with their music and traditional attire to demonstrate unity and diversity.
+High-ranking government officials also participate in the event.